minollisantiago/HyperPyText/README.md

 ### Custom CSS (react or vanilla clients)

-The `input.css` file includes a content-grid class that allows you to establish a content hiearchy in a straightforward way, mobile friendly as well:
+The `globals.css` file includes a content-grid class that allows you to establish a content hiearchy in a straightforward way, mobile friendly as well:

 ![content-grid](./images/content-grid.PNG)